nerves-project/nerves-project.github.io/index.md

 Nerves is young, but already powers rock-solid shipping industrial products!
 Check us out if you are a hearty experimenter and interested in a new way of creating embedded systems.

-Nerves is fully open source with a permissive (MIT) license.
+Nerves is fully open source.
 Nerves uses Buildroot to provide Linux, so some portions of the platform are licensed under the GPL.